R. Keith MacLeod, P.Eng. – Advisory Board Chair

 Dr. Sheldon Levy

-Sheldon is recognized for championing an entrepreneurial academic model with the international impact of both the Ryerson Digital Media Zone and the Centre for Urban Energy, and is dedicated to student success, distinctive programs and research, and the university’s role as city-builder.
 He was awarded a BSc, MA, and Doctor of Laws honoris causa by York University, and lectured in computer science and mathematics.
-He is on the list of “The Power 50 Most Influential in Canadian Business Today” (Canadian Business) and “The 50 Most Influential” (Toronto Life), and was chosen recipient of the 2013 Toronto Region Board of Trade Builder Award.
+He has been recognized among “The Power 50 Most Influential in Canadian Business Today” (Canadian Business) and “The 50 Most Influential” (Toronto Life).
+Recent distinctions include the 2014 People for Education Egerton Ryerson Award for Dedication to Public Education, the 2014 Canadian Urban Institute David Crombie Award, and the 2013 Toronto Region Board of Trade Builder Award.

 Dr. Vicky Sharpe